 The Divisional Director, Internal Audit is accountable to the Audit Committee for:-

 - providing regular assessments of the adequacy and effectiveness of the Society’s systems of risk management and internal control, based on the work of Internal Audit, and separately, an assessment of the risk management culture within all areas reviewed as appropriate;

-- reporting significant control issues and potential for improving risk management and control processes;
+- reporting significant control issues and potential recommendations for improving risk management and control processes;

 - providing periodically, information on the status and results of the annual audit plan and the sufficiency of Internal Audit resources; and